stevenharman/config/README.md

 # My config files

-## Setup
+## ⚙️ Setup

-The following rake tasks will set up symbolic links in your home directory for each of the included configuration files.
+Installation is as easy as `ln -s`.
+Seriously, that's about all that's going on here.
+Each of these dotfiles is symlinked into your home (`~`) directory.
+From there, the OS takes over.

 ```bash
 rake install
 ```

-or
+If there's an existing file/symlink, you'll be prompted to _skip_, _overwrite_, or _backup_ before proceeding.
+If you know you want to overwrite everything and not be prompted,

 ```bash
 # Force overwriting everything
 OVERWRITE_DOTFILES=true rake install
 ```

-### Windows
+### 🚧 Windows

 The following rake task will tweak a few of the default configs to better behave on Windows.
 I don't use Windows these days, so no guarantees.